azat-io/actions-up/readme.md

               echo ""
               echo "### All GitHub Actions in this repository are up to date!" echo ""
               echo "No action required.
-Your workflow files are using the latest versions of all GitHub Actions."
+Your workflows are using the latest versions of all GitHub Actions."
             } > actions-up-report.md

             echo "has-updates=false" >> $GITHUB_OUTPUT